Real Estate Management in Bali

 Arrival and Orientation

 Internships in Bali begin every Monday and interns may choose to spend a minimum of 8 weeks, up to a maximum of 24 weeks.
 (Exceptions to start date availability may occur when start dates are closed due to public holiday disruptions or if the program has already reached capacity).
+Please note that interns are advised not to book any flights until they have first registered to confirm participation.

-Airport pick up and accommodation are included in the Program Fee.
-The accommodation is covered from the Thursday night before the Monday start date.
-Interns are asked to arrive on Thursday, to allow sufficient time to rest, recover from jetlag, and become oriented before beginning the internship on Monday.
 The last night of accommodation that is covered by the Program Fee is the Friday night of the final week, leaving interns to depart on Saturday morning.
 Extra nights of accommodation can be pre-arranged upon request and paid for separately.

 The typical port of entry into the program is the Ngurah Rai International Airport (the airport code is DPS).
-Airport pick up is included in the program fee.
+Upon arrival, interns will be met, greeted, and transferred to the accommodation, to settle in and rest.

-Upon arrival to the accommodation on Thursday, interns will be greeted by the house owner or their staff.
-The remainder of the day is free time to rest.
-The following day, (Friday) the procedure will be explained for the next steps, concerning your internship orientation and introductory period.
+The following day, the procedure will be explained for the next steps, concerning your internship orientation and introductory period.
 The internship orientation typically takes place on the Friday (after the Thursday arrival).
 It covers important details for the internship, including introductions, information about culture, customs, rules, expectations, safety, language lessons, cultural excursions, and more.

 If you are planning to spend time independently in Bali prior to your internship start date, and will not require an airport pick up, we can arrange an alternative pick up from another location within the Denpasar and Kuta area.